Skip to Main Content

 Whether upgrading from a secured card or downgrading from a card with an annual fee, there are a few things to keep in mind before switching over to a no-annual-fee card.

-• Know how you’ll use the card: The best credit cards match your spending.
+• Know your spending categories: The best credit cards match your spending.
 Even though there won’t be an annual fee to offset, it is still quite valuable to have a card that rewards you nicely for the money you’ll already spend.

 • Look through all your options: There are quite a few no-annual-fee cards on the market.
-Multiple credit card applications can hurt your credit, so make sure to look through the details of all the ones that catch your eye before making a decision.
+Multiple credit card applications can hurt your credit, so make sure to look through the details of all the ones that catch your eye before deciding on one of them.

-• Keep an eye out for useful perks: No-annual-fee cards may not be as perk-heavy as mid-tier and premium credit cards, but they can still include useful credits and benefits.
-Take a look and see which ones could be best for you.
+• Research credit card perks: No-annual-fee cards may not be as perk-heavy as mid-tier and premium credit cards, but they can still include useful credits and benefits.

 What people say about no annual fee credit cards

-With so many no-annual-fee options to choose from, first-hand experience and perspectives will come in handy if you’re searching for a card.
-We checked Reddit and talked with a Bankrate expert to see what users considered the best no-annual-fee cards and when an annual fee might be worth it.
+With so many no-annual-fee options to choose from, first-hand experience and perspectives from current users could come in handy when searching for a new card.
+We checked Reddit and talked with a Bankrate expert to see which no-annual-fee card users say is the best and when an annual fee might be worth it.

 Here’s how a Bankrate editor chose his no-annual-fee card